EO Media Group: History

 The Aldrich-Forrester-Bedford-Brown family, which owns the EO Media Group, was covered in the 2018 book Grit and Ink: An Oregon Family's Adventures in Newspapering, 1908–2018 by William F. Willingham.
 The book was published by the EO Media Group; but according to the author, it isn't an "authorized biography," and he had "wide open" ground rules.
 The book was to be distributed by the Oregon State University Press.

-In 2019, EO Media Group acquired the Baker City Herald, The Observer (La Grande), The Bulletin (Bend) and The Redmond Spokesman from Western Communications.
+In May 2019, EO Media Group sold the Cannon Beach Gazette to Country Media.
+In July that same year, EO Media Group acquired the Baker City Herald, The Observer (La Grande), The Bulletin (Bend) and The Redmond Spokesman from Western Communications.